acend/infrastructure/README.md

 3. The RKE Supervisor listens on Port 9345/tcp for the other nodes to join the cluster
 4. controlplane node 2 & 3 joins the cluster using the same token and they have set `server: https://${lb_address}:9345` in the config file to join the existing cluster.
 5. Provision and join the agent nodes using the same token.
 They also have set `server: https://${lb_address}:9345` to join the existing cluster.
+6. Scale cluster when needed using the cluster autoscaler.

 ### Terraform Configuration